 2. Temperature and Climate

 Similar to Earth, Mars also has an atmosphere, but this atmosphere is much thinner (around 100 times) than the one on Earth.
-Therefore, Mars cannot retain heat energy as much as the Earth does.
-In spite of its thin atmosphere, the temperature on Mars can go up to around 20 °C in a summer day, which is an ideal temperature for human race to survive.
-However, this number can drastically decreases up to -75 °C during the night, which is even colder than the temperatures recorded around the poles of Earth.
-However, there are still some places on the Earth as well whose temperatures go below that number such as Dome Fuji ( -93.2°C, Antarctica); Vostok Research Station (-89.2°C, Antarctica); Dome Argus, (-82.5°C, Antarctic Plateau).
+Therefore, Mars cannot retain heat energy as much as Earth does.
+In spite of its thin atmosphere, the temperature on Mars can go up to around 20 °C on a summer day, which is an ideal temperature for the human race to survive.
+However, this number can drastically decrease to around -75 °C during the night, which is even colder than the temperatures recorded around the poles of Earth.
+However, there are still some places on Earth as well whose temperatures go below that number, such as Dome Fuji (-93.2°C, Antarctica); Vostok Research Station (-89.2°C, Antarctica); Dome Argus (-82.5°C, Antarctic Plateau).

 3. Geography

-Although there is no life on Mars today, Mars can still be considered as a dynamic planet together with its seasons, polar ice caps, canyons, extinct volcanoes.
+Although there is no life on Mars today, Mars can still be considered a dynamic planet, with its seasons, polar ice caps, canyons, and extinct volcanoes.

 Even though it has been known as the Red Planet by humans, Mars has different colors indeed.
-The reddish color that we see on its surface is due to rusting of the iron inside the rocks, Martian soil and the dust.
-Interestingly, the surface of Mars covers almost the same area as the surface of Earth though it is half the size of Earth thanks to its volcanoes, dynamic atmospheric and crustal movements that have lasted for thousands of years.
+The reddish color that we see on its surface is due to the rusting of the iron inside the rocks, Martian soil, and the dust.
+Interestingly, the surface of Mars covers almost the same area as the surface of Earth, though it is half the size of Earth, thanks to its volcanoes, dynamic atmosphere, and crustal movements that have lasted for thousands of years.

 4. Water

-Valles Marineris is one of the hugest proof of the fact that Mars was a wetter planet than it is today.
-There is still water on Mars today; however, the water cannot remain on the surface for long time due to huge temperature differences throughout the day and the thin atmosphere.
+Valles Marineris is one of the hugest proofs of the fact that Mars was a wetter planet than it is today.
+There is still water on Mars today; however, the water cannot remain on the surface for long periods due to huge temperature differences throughout the day and the thin atmosphere.
 Water can only be found in the form of ice in the polar regions.

 5. Moons